La5te2/ChessAI/Gadus.md

 ### 8.9 Optimization, Artifacts and Promotion

 Each iteration initializes the candidate from that iteration's `current.pth` and creates a new AdamW optimizer with weight decay $10^{-4}$.
 The training process initializes its random generator from `--seed` and uses that generator to shuffle records before every epoch.
-Training stops at the first limit reached by `--epochs` or `--train-max-steps`.
+A positive `--train-max-steps` limits the number of optimizer steps, while a zero or negative value allows `--epochs` to determine the training length.

 The model remains in `eval()` mode during FCPI training, which keeps BatchNorm running statistics fixed while preserving parameter gradients.
 Global gradient-norm clipping uses threshold one.
 CUDA forward computation uses BF16 when `--precision bf16` is selected.
 The policy logits, $V$ outputs, loss calculations and checkpoint parameters use FP32.